Print

 • 2 tablespoons rice vinegar (or use white wine vinegar or apple cider vinegar)

-• 1 scallion (spring onion), thinly sliced lengthways and put in a glass of water to curl up
+• 1 scallion (spring onion), thinly sliced lengthways, and put in a glass of water to curl up (optional)

 Instructions

-3. Blanch the broccolini.
-Get the broccolini in a large, heatproof bowl along with 2 teaspoons of salt.
-Boil your kettle, then pour the boiled water into the bowl so that the broccolini is covered.
-Leave for 3 minutes, then drain in a colander, rinse with cold water and set aside.
+4. Blanch the broccolini.
+Place the broccolini in a large, heatproof bowl.
+Boil your kettle, then pour the boiling water into the bowl to cover the broccolini.
+Leave for 2 minutes, then drain in a colander, rinse with cold water, and set aside.

-5. Mix the noodles.
-Add the drained soba noodles to the mixing bowl with the sauce, along with the smacked cucumber, broccolini and 2 chopped scallions.
-Toss everything together really well to make sure the noodles are coated in the sauce.
-Divide between plates, top with more toasted sesame seeds and the curly scallions.
+5. Mix the noodle salad.
+Add the drained soba noodles to a large mixing bowl, along with the smacked cucumber, broccolini, chopped scallions, cilantro, and sesame seeds.
+Pour over the dressing, then toss everything together really well to make sure the noodles are well coated.

 Notes